ignite-analytics/website/content/ignite-analytics/item3.en.md

 ---
-title: Implement.
-Execute improvement measures
+title:  Execute improvement measures
+keyword: Implement.
+color:  "#3C6FE9"
 description:
   Renegotiations and tender processes based on a battle-proven approach are ready for efficient implementation